upmsilab/FHIRLab/services.md

 ---
 <div class="callout callout--danger">
-<strong>FHIR Lab is not for Production Use.
-Don't Store Real PHI Data</strong>
+<strong>The sandbox is not intended for production use.
+Please don't store any real PHI Data</strong>

-<p>The sandbox is intended for non-production use for testing and development purposes only.
+<p>The sandbox is intended for non-production development, testing and validation use only.
 Do not store real patient health information or any identifiable data.</p>

 <strong>Only use synthetic data for testing, validation and learning.</strong>

 </div>

-Otherwise, you may want to look at our [Core Components](#core-components), the surrounding [Peripherals]() and how to [keep up-to-date]() with what is happening.

 # FHIR Server